-The Indian Road freight transport sector continues to remain unorganised and fragmented.
-The poor road infrastructure conditions, multiple check post for octroi and sales tax and unnecessary barrier in various states, delays, bureaucratic hurdles and other numerous problems make the freight industry unproductive and outmoded.
+The Indian Logistics Industry and Road freight sector continues to remain unorganised and fragmented.
+It is largely unregulated since it does not require any specific licenses from any authority and neither does it face any regulatory controls.
+The poor road infrastructure conditions, multiple check post for octrol and sales tax and unnecessary barriers in various states, delays, bureaucratic hurdles and other numerous problems make the freight industry unproductive and outmoded.

-The year 2002-03 has been the worst for the Indian Road Freight Industry.
-The freight rates in the country were severely affected by the political distrubances in various states, the threat of war and above average production of certain agricultural products.
+The year 2003-04 has been the worst for the Indian Road Freight Industry.
+The freight rates in the country were severely affected by the political distrubances in various states, threat of war and above average production of certain agricultural products and frequent increase in the prices of diesel and other petroleum products.
 Intense competition from unorganised players, the growing trend of reverse auctions, high operating costs and poor Industrial growth had an adverse impact on the working of the road transport segments.

 The road freight sector is poised for major changes in the coming years.
 With steady progress on the Government of India's plans to construct a National Highway network, the road density and quality are on the rise.
-The two major sections-the Golden Quadrilateral and the North-South-East-West corridors are expected to be completed by 2003 and 2007 respectively and they are fairly expected to bring about sweeping changes to the overall productivity and efficiency of this sector.
+The two major sections-the Golden Quadrilateral and the North-South-East-West corridors are expected to be completed by 2004 and 2007 respectively privided funds planned by the Government are available and utilised as per schedule and they are fairly expected to bring about sweeping changes to the overall productivity and efficiency of this sector.